UMA WCCC Facility

 Additionally reinforcing those core skills and competencies in the following general education areas:

-skills in multiple media and formats.
+* Writing skills in multiple media and formats.

 * Oral and written communication skills.

-stressing mathematical foundations and use of logic.
+* Quantitative skills, stressing mathematical foundations and use of logic.

-* Scientific inquiry, understanding the natural world
+* Scientific inquiry, understanding the natural world through systematic observations and analytic reasoning.

 * Social Sciences with a focus upon social behavior.